miracl/amcl/rust/readme.txt

 For a quick jumpstart:-

-rustc -O -A dead_code mpin.rs
+rustc -O -A dead_code TestMPIN.rs

 or

-rustc -O -A dead_code ecdh.rs
+rustc -O -A dead_code TestECDH.rs

 or

+rustc -O -A dead_code TestRSA.rs

+also

+rustc -O -A dead_code BenchtestEC.rs

-rustc -O -A dead_code rsa.rs
+rustc -O -A dead_code BenchtestPAIR.rs